 - And we select and review four great low abrasive toothpastes.

-- Aluminum Hydroxide a mild abrasive that also neutralises acids in the mouth.
+- Aluminum Hydroxide a mild abrasive that also neutralizes acids in the mouth.
 This helps saliva to naturally replenish tooth enamel (a process called remineralization) and provide protection from cavities.

 - Baking Soda (Sodium Bicarbonate) a completely natural mild abrasive and cleaner.
-Plus it neutralises acid to help avoid cavities and remineralizes tooth enamel.
+Plus it neutralizes acid to help avoid cavities and remineralizes tooth enamel.

 - Calcium Carbonate and Magnesium Carbonate which work in a similar way to baking soda.